cycle/docs/advanced/daemonizing.md

-# Usage in Long Running Applications
+# Usage in Long-Running Applications
-Cycle ORM attemts to simplify the usage of library in daemonized applications such as PHP workers running under RoadRunner, Swoole and etc.
+Cycle ORM attempts to simplify the usage of the library in daemonized applications such as PHP workers running under RoadRunner, Swoole and etc.
-ORM provides you multiple options to avoid memory leaks (same approach can be used for batch operations).
+ORM provides you multiple options to avoid memory leaks (the same approach can be used for batch operations).

 ## Connection Configuration
 Make sure to enable `reconnect` option in your database connection.
 Read more about database configuration [here](/basic/connect.md).

 ## Cloning ORM
-First approach is based on the idea of creating separate ORM instance for each user request, each of cloned ORM will have it's own
+The first approach is based on the idea of creating separate ORM instance for each user request, each of cloned ORM will have it's own
 `Heap` which will be erased automatically by PHP GC:

 ```php